 Compare it to a trailer or teaser of a movie.
 You often know from the trailer whether you want to see the entire film.
 And still, you have control over when you want to watch it.
 And that's how it also works with this type of snackable content.
 It is an attractive way to satisfy our appetite for more information.
 Because of the fast, easily scannable and shareable format, it has the potential to reach and engage a larger and wider audience.

 Another example of this is Food Inspiration Magazine, who are stimulating readers with beautiful food photography, short blogs and quotes via their social media channels to read the online magazine.
 Give readers a first taste and let them crave more.

 The main course

 But in our opinion, snackable content is not just about a quick branded message.
 Brands and organizations have more to say.
 But they can't tell it in just a single-sided post on social media or a short blog.
 And therein lies the challenge for most content creators.
-They want that their long-form content (such as a blog, whitepaper or e-book) can be enjoyed and consumed just like we do with smaller bite-sized content.
+They want their long-form content (such as a blog, whitepaper or e-book) can be enjoyed and consumed just like we do with smaller bite-sized content.
 Our brain loves images, which are much easier to digest and remember than text only.
 Meaning: we need to let readers enjoy every bite they take.

 But how can you present and design a large amount of content in such a way that every (relevant) information is crystal clear at a glance?
 You need to shorten texts and support them with descriptive images, graphs and headlines.
 This way you bring a clear structure and layout.
 Content that is easy on the eyes and can be understood quickly.
 Make it snackable!
-Arouse the curiousity of the reader and invite them to take another bite, as this example of the BBC shows.
+Arouse the curiosity of the reader and invite them to take another bite, as this example of the BBC shows.

 Another example: which type of content would you prefer to read?
 Make your choice below: